parashivbrl/gltf-glb-importer-for-maya-docs/docs/faq.md

 ??? question "My animations aren't playing correctly"
     Animation issues can often be resolved by:

-    1. Checking [Animation Settings](animation_settings.md) configuration - Ensure "Import Animations" is enabled
+    1. Checking [Animation Settings](animation_settings.md) configuration — ensure "Import Animations" (and "Import Blendshape Animations" if needed) is enabled
+    2. Setting Maya's playback speed to **Real-time** in the Time Slider options so imported FPS is respected
-    2. Enabling "Open Time Editor Window" in [Animation Settings](animation_settings.md) to automatically open the Time Editor after import for easier access to animation clips
+    3. Enabling "Open Time Editor Window" in [Animation Settings](animation_settings.md) to automatically open the Time Editor after import for easier access to animation clips
-    3. Using [Show Animation Clips](show_animation_clips.md) to manage multiple animations - All clips are organized in Maya's Time Editor
+    4. Using [Show Animation Clips](show_animation_clips.md) to manage multiple animations — all clips are organized in Maya's Time Editor
+    5. If you're on Maya 2023 or earlier and blendshape animations don't play, bake the clips via the Time Editor's **Bake** menu as described in the [Asset Compatibility and Workarounds](compatibility_and_workarounds.md#for-assets-with-animation-clips) guide
-    4. Verifying timeline settings in Maya
+    6. Verifying timeline settings in Maya
-    5. Note: Transform-based animations work better than joint-based animations - Sketchfab assets with rigged animations may require preprocessing (see [Asset Compatibility and Workarounds](compatibility_and_workarounds.md))
+    7. Note: Sketchfab assets with rigged animations may require preprocessing (see [Asset Compatibility and Workarounds](compatibility_and_workarounds.md))

 ## Advanced Usage